Search

 Commitment to environmental responsibility

-Green Buildings adhere to strict environmental standards aiming to reduce or eliminate harmful emissions, waste, and pollutants.
+Green buildings adhere to strict environmental standards aiming to reduce or eliminate harmful emissions, waste, and pollutants.
 They are mindful of their impact on natural systems and some even act as stewards of local habitats and species.

 Integration of sustainable practices